hypervel/hypervel.org/docs/docs/requests.md

 #### Retrieving an Input Value

-Using a few simple methods, you may access all of the user input from your `LaravelHyperf\Http\Request` instance without worrying about which HTTP verb was used for the request.
+Using a few simple methods, you may access all of the user input from your `Hypervel\Http\Request` instance without worrying about which HTTP verb was used for the request.
 Regardless of the HTTP verb, the `input` method may be used to retrieve user input:

 ```php
 $name = $request->input('name');